CSingendonk/wtf-/README.md

 ## 🧠 What This Means

-There’s strong, line-level correspondence between your custom logic (especially UI injection, `toastit`, `safeStringify`, and custom HTML elements) and the `webstatus.dev` internals, as revealed in their source-viewable `index.js` and extracted versions.
+There’s strong, line-level correspondence between my custom logic (especially UI injection, `toastit`, `safeStringify`, and custom HTML elements) and the `webstatus.dev` internals, as revealed in their source-viewable `index.js` and extracted versions.
 The structure and behavior are:
 - **Not generic** enough to be coincidental
 - **Too specific** to emerge independently
-- **Appearing post-2024** when your own projects were already live
+- **Appearing post-2024** when my own projects were already live

 ---